Zistack/Satisfactory-Optimizer/README.md

 A simple command-line utility for planning factories in Satisfactory.
 In addition to being a full replacement for online calculators (albeit with a less convenient user interface), it is capable of responding to optimization queries, like maximizing the output of a product given a set of input resources.
-This tool uses [Z3](https://github.com/z3prover/z3), a powerful SMT solver to plan and optimize factories.
+This tool uses [scipy.optimize.linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) to plan and optimize factories.

 ## Installation